Reydove/cloud-secure-webserver/README.md

   - HTTP (port 80) — Open to all
   - HTTPS (port 443) — Open to all

-This setup ensures we start with minimal exposure to threats, following the principle of **least privilege**.
+This setup ensures we start with minimal exposure to threats, following the principle of least privilge.

-_(More steps to be filled as you go along)_

----

 ️ Screenshot
 ![Screenshots](screenshots/Image1.png)